MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

  ![retrain_process](resources/dynamic_retrain.png)

-The newly trained models are evaluated on the same validation as before, so it is clear whether the new data improved the model or not.
+The newly trained models are evaluated on the same validation as before, so it is clear whether the new data has improved the model or not.
 This method is also useful for extending the dataset over time, as the dataset is continuously extended.
-For this purpose we build a admin page, where information the current productive model can get displayed and a complete retraining with newly scraped data.
-The whole proceess is demonstrated in detailed in a admin showcase in [admin](Admin Front)
+To do this, we build an administration page where information about the current production model can be viewed, and a complete retraining with newly scraped data can be performed.
+The whole process is demonstrated in detail as video in [Admin Frontend](#admin-frontend).

 ## Frontend Application